 Issues not covered by the legislation

-The reports did raise two large areas of concern which were not a direct subject of amendment.
-With the enactment of the Family Law (Shared Parental Responsbility) Act 2006 (Cth), the controversial provision that both parties are to attend Family Dispute Resolution services (unless excepted due to family violence or child abuse) soon became a concern.
+The reports did raise two large areas of concern that we’re not a direct subject of the amendment.
+With the enactment of the Family Law (Shared Parental Responsibility) Act 2006 (Cth), the controversial provision that both parties are to attend Family Dispute Resolution services (unless excepted due to family violence or child abuse) soon became a concern.
 In particular, the fear that women will be pressured into unjust or unfair agreements because they are often considered economically, socially and psychologically more vulnerable than men after a separation.

 These ongoing issues in the area of family law demonstrate its evolution since the enactment of the Family Law Act in 1975 (Cth).
 While the Act was groundbreaking at the time, it’s clear the Act requires further amendment so that it reflects changes occurring elsewhere and the modern demands on the system.

-If you need advice on a family law matter, or simply have any questions regarding the changes described above, it’s highly advisable that you seek legal advice from a family law specialist today.
+If you need advice on a family law matter, or simply have any questions regarding the changes described above, you should seek legal advice from a family law specialist today.